glasses-n-contacts/message-analyzer/README.md

 * Classification of text.
 Currently used to determine if a text is from Lucy or Bill.
 * Current options: Naive bayes, logistic regression, svm.

+## Server
+Run `python app.py` to start the server which contains API calls to analyze text and soon will have more interesting analysis visualizations.